SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/PA concepts/PA_Queue_Element.md

 - **Script tasks** and **user tasks**: One single queue element can be used to support all script and user tasks.

-Goals of queue elements are:
+Queue elements are used for the following purposes:

-- Preventing a profuse amount of activities from running at the same time.
+- Preventing too many activities running at the same time.

 - Making sure that a resource is not concurrently used by multiple process instances associated with the same activation window.